 Amiodarone additionally exerts sympatholytic, sodium, and calcium antagonistic properties that decrease conduction through the AV and sinus node.
 This drug is recommended in patients with AF to maintain sinus rhythm, especially in patients with left ventricular systolic dysfunction.
 It is also a reasonable option in pharmacological cardioversion.
 This agent can be used in critically ill patients without pre-excitation to attain ventricular rate control, although it is less effective than non-dihydropyridine calcium channel blockers.
-Amiodarone is the most common antiarrhythmic medication used for suppression of VA.
+Amiodarone is the most common antiarrhythmic medication used for the suppression of VA.
 In patients with hemodynamically unstable persistent VA after defibrillation, intravenous amiodarone should be administered to achieve a stable rhythm.
 And it has shown effectiveness in VA suppression in patients with ischemic heart disease with ongoing beta-blockers treatment.

-Dronedarone reduces hospitalization rate for AF in patients in sinus rhythm with a history of non-permanent AF.
+Dronedarone reduces the hospitalization rate for AF in patients in sinus rhythm with a history of non-permanent AF.
 Dronedarone should not be given to patients with AF who cannot be converted into normal sinus rhythm (permanent AF).
 According to the FDA review, it doubles the rate of cardiovascular death, stroke, and heart failure in such patients.

 Dofetilide is used for atrial arrhythmias only.
 Oral dofetilide is useful for acute pharmacological cardioversion in patients with atrial fibrillation or atrial flutter.

-Sotalol shares the effects of both class II and class II, non-cardioselective beta-blocker, and potassium channel blockers.
+Sotalol shares the effects of both class II and class II, non-cardioselective beta-blocker and potassium channel blockers.
 It can be used for the treatment of both ventricular and supraventricular arrhythmias.
 It is not effective for the conversion of AF to sinus rhythm but may be used to prevent recurrent AF.
 Sotalol also showed its efficacy in suppressing VA.

 Ibutilide is indicated for AF or atrial flutter only.

-Non-dihydropyridine calcium channel blockers (diltiazem, verapamil) decrease conduction velocity, slow conduction through the AV node, and are useful for ventricular rate control in both acute and chronic AF and atrial flutter.
+Non-dihydropyridine calcium channel blockers (diltiazem, verapamil) decrease conduction velocity, slow conduction through the AV node and are useful for ventricular rate control in both acute and chronic AF and atrial flutter.
 Diltiazem and verapamil are options in the acute treatment of hemodynamically stable patients with SVT, focal, and multifocal atrial tachycardias.

 Other antiarrhythmic drugs

-Adenosine is useful for diagnosis and termination of SVT that is due to either atrioventricular nodal reentrant tachycardia (AVNRT) or orthodromic atrioventricular reentrant tachycardia (AVRT).
+Adenosine is useful for diagnosis and termination of SVT due to either atrioventricular nodal reentrant tachycardia (AVNRT) or orthodromic atrioventricular reentrant tachycardia (AVRT).
 This drug may also be utilized diagnostically; adenosine helps to unmask atrial flutter or atrial tachycardia (AT).
 Adenosine is also useful in terminating focal AT of a triggered mechanism and differentiating focal AT from AVNRT and AVRT.

-Digoxin.
-Although digoxin is not usually first-line therapy for ventricular rate control in patients with AF, a combination of digoxin and beta-blocker/or non-dihydropyridine calcium channel blockers is reasonable for rate control in patients with AF and heart failure.
+Digoxin - Although digoxin is not usually first-line therapy for ventricular rate control in patients with AF, a combination of digoxin and beta-blocker/or non-dihydropyridine calcium channel blockers is reasonable for rate control in patients with AF and heart failure.

 Mechanism of Action